 Problem 6: Arrogant and Controlling Physicians

 The physicians control the drugs in the U.S. through the prescription laws, and they very much like this control and they like being in bed with the pharmaceutical companies.
 Since many physicians are arrogant, they are offended at the notion that, for example, a ‘patient’ can judge when a certain antibiotic would be appropriate for certain illnesses.
-It is common practice in many nations around the world for any citizen to be able to buy antibiotics at any drug store for a low cost and without a prescription.
-They physicians in the U.S. don’t want this because they would lose some perks they very much like.
+It is common practice in many nations around the world for any citizen to be able to buy certain antibiotics at any drug store for a low cost and without a prescription.
+The physicians in the U.S. don’t want this because they would lose some perks they very much like.

 Problem 1: Greedy Physicians and Medical Partners

 Here are a few solutions for day to day operations:

 With major infrastructure costs and facility operations taken away from profiteers; and with the vast majority of physicians earning less than $200K per year, a huge cost burden would be realized and the primary cost problem would go away.

 Profit margins are regulated.
 After research and development costs are recouped, only X profit margin is allowed on the drug.
 If a company produces a break-through drug, they are rewarded with higher profit margins for that drug even while the government subsidizes it to make it affordable.
 Drug monopolies for drugs that treat life threatening conditions are ended by government manufacture or government assisted competitors.

 Problem 3: Fear Filled People and Cowardly Physicians

 Make a law that patients cannot sue physicians for refusing to see them due to patient visit abuse.
 The physician front office staff would need to document the patient visit abuse.
 Physicians would be required to make patient visit abuse information available to all other physicians in their local area.
 This ‘visit abuse’ would cover:

 If a physician is found to be facilitating patient visit abuse, that physician gets two warnings before losing their license to practice.